B987352101_O1995.pdf

 Cape districts, Aotearoa thus being

-roughly into canoë districts.
+divided roughly into canoë districts.

 There are many stories told of those early days of